EQS-PVR: Corestate Capital Holding S.A.: notification of a change in major holdings pursuant to the modified law and grand-ducal regulation of 11 January 2008 on transparency requirements for issuers

 An acquisition or disposal of voting rights

-City and country of registered office (if applicable): Wilmington, Delaware, United States of America
+City and country of registered office (if applicable): New York, United States of America

 2023-08-24